What is #FaithPitch?

 2) Tweet pitches only for finished, edited, and unpublished fiction or memoir manuscripts.
 Not just an idea/outline.
 If you are pitching non-fiction, you should have a ready-to-send proposal.
 If you're work isn't ready, please participate in our next scheduled event.

 4) Each participant may tweet ONE pitch four (4) times per different manuscript during the event.
 Create variations of your pitch (Twitter now blocks tweets exactly the same) and spread them out between 8am-8pm CST (9am-9pm EST).
+Do not create a thread.
+A pitch is one (1) tweet.

 5) Your pitch must include the contest hashtag #FaithPitch as well as the correct hashtags for fiction/non-ficion, plus genre/age group.
 The hashtag (#) is necessary to organize the pitches by category for industry pros looking for specific types of titles.